Know the law

 We have written a brochure containing the homeschool laws and their explanation in English.
 It is important for every homeschool family to completely understand the homeschool law.

 - Notify the Educational Service District (ESD) of your intent to homeschool.
+This does not have to be done until your child is 6 on September 1.
 The letter must contain your name and address, names and birthdates of the children you are homeschooling and the name of the last public school your child attended or the school district in which you reside.
 You just send in this letter once for each child.
 If you move to another ESD, you need to notify the new ESD.

 - Homeschool students are evaluated in grades 3, 5, 8 and 10.
 Most students are evaluated with standardized achievement tests.
 Special needs students have alternate methods of evaluation.
 The ESD may request you to send a copy of the evaluation results to them for their files.
 (Make sure you read the Oregon Homeschool Laws brochure to find the list of tests, who can give the test, etc.)